 I am a professor of philosophy at UT Austin.
 Until 2022, I was an assistant professor, and then a professor of philosophy at Princeton.
 You can view my CV here.

-I have broad interests in contemporary philosophy and in the history of philosophy, especially Chinese neo-Confucianism.
 A full list of my published and working papers can be found below.

 In January 2024, together with Johan Gustafsson, I organized a conference on completeness and incompleteness of preference and value.
 The website for this event is here.